juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-sites-cdn-features.md

-Query string control?
-Is that what like Monil showed us today?

-What is the Vary header?
-In this context, it means we can tell the cache a to keep list of headers that the origin server uses to make a decision on what content to return to the client.
-The vary header is a response header that that server puts into the response and it's that list of headers.

-Do I document EdgeRules here?
-No, that's WAF, so not yet.

-HTTP/2 Server Push
+---
+title: "StackPath Service: CDN settings for sites"
+slug: stackpath-cdn-settings
+---

+Summary

 What can I break with each of these features?

-Summary
+Fortunately, nearly all of the settings function independently of each other, which makes it easier to tweak settings, measure the impact, and then decide whether to modify the setting again.
+Also, most of these setting won't actually break anything, except for CORS support.

 Required permissions

-Navigate to
+Users must have the *User* role or higher, and be a member of the environment, and have the environment role *Editor* or *Owner* to manage StackPath sites.

+Navigate to the desired StackPath service, click on the desired environment, and click on the tab labeled *Sites* to manage your sites.

+### Feature overview

+The CDN feature settings are grouped into two sections.
+The section on cache handling controls how the CDN will make decisions on storing assets and how it will deliver those assets.
+The section on client browser policy controls how the CDN will tell the end-user's browser to handle assets.

 #### Cache handling

-**cache keys** The criteria that make an asset unique.
-Give example of file and cache keys.
+When the CDN needs to differentiate between assets that could be similar or identical, **cache keys** are the criteria that make an asset unique.
+The CDN will examine these criteria for each asset and then store .
 For example, http://www.example.com/page.html would be considered by search engines to be an entirely different page from http://www.example.com/page.html?parameter=1, even though both URLs may reference the same content.[5][6]

 - Lifetime / TTL: Length of time an asset will be stored in the cache before the CDN refreshes the asset from the origin.
 ![Lifetime](../../assets/sp-cdn-lifetime-en.png)